aemogie/temedy.java/01_DataTypes.md

 **Reference data types include things such as interfaces, classes, arrays, and so on.**

+**Important notes:**
-**Important notes:** Reference data types are objects, while primitive data types aren't.
+- Reference data types are objects, while primitive data types aren't.
-Primitive data types can not point to `null` reference while reference data types can.
+- Primitive data types can not point to `null` reference while reference data types can.
-The value of reference data types defaults to `null`, however.
+- The value of reference data types defaults to `null`, however.
 In the case of primitives, their default value is assigned (the minimum value)

-Now we will discuss some of the reference types.
+Now we will discuss some reference types.

 - `String`, which is a class that is **immutable**, is essentially a type for a sequence of characters with a few useful methods.
 The string can be of any length that must be within the maximum value of an `int` data type
 - `Array`, arrays in java are objects that can be created of any type, regardless if it's a primitive or a reference type.
 An array is a linear data structure that holds elements.
 It can have a length that must be within the max value of the data type `int`.
 If a value below `0` is specified, a `NegativeArraySizeException` is thrown.
 We will also cover exceptions and all of the other things in the next tutorials.